 Manually expressing a dog's anal glands is best taught in person by someone who is familiar with the process like a veterinarian or veterinary nurse.
 Any dog owner can learn to do this at home as long as there's no infection present, but most people leave it to a professional because it's unpleasant.

 There are two ways to express the anal sacs: externally and internally.
 Remember, before you attempt to express your dog's anal sacs, it's important to have your vet or a vet tech show you how.
 An improper expression can be very uncomfortable for your dog.

 - The external expression is done by using a tissue or cloth to gently squeeze the anal area from the outside and massage out the fluid.
 It's usually not possible to completely empty the anal sacs this way.

 - An internal expression is done by inserting a gloved index finger into the anus and gently squeezing each anal sac (one at a time) between the index finger and thumb.
 The internal method is more effective, especially if the material in the anal sacs is thick.
 Since this is invasive, you'll need help to keep your dog distracted and calm during the process.
 If the anal area appears red, inflamed, thickened, has an open sore, is painful or uncomfortable- Have your vet handle the expression as their may be an infection or abscess present and manipulation of the area may cause your dog extreme pain and will need proper treatment.

-Anal Gland Problems in Dogs
+How to Prevent Anal Gland Problems

-If the anal area becomes reddened or a wound is seen around the anus, it may be a problem with the anal sacs.
-Other potential but less common anal gland complications include tumors, both benign and malignant.
-See your veterinarian right away if your dog has ongoing issues with the anal glands.
+In some cases, anal glands can become impacted or infected (abscessed).
+This is usually due to a long-term inability to empty the anal sacs during normal defecation.
+If your dog's anal area becomes reddened or you see pus around its anus, this may indicate a problem with its anal sacs.
+Other possible but less common anal gland complications include benign or malignant tumors.
+See your veterinarian right away if your dog has ongoing issues with its anal glands.